 The acquisition of the RR Ocala 44, LLC joint venture in 2021 included a \$489 non-cash increase to investments in real estate under construction and the noncontrolling interest because a member of the joint venture made a non-cash contribution of the land in exchange for its ownership interest in the joint venture.

-In 2021 and 2020, the Company entered into new leases and exercised extension options on leases resulting in an aggregate non-cash increase of \$1,589 and \$719, respectively, to the related operating lease liabilities and right of use assets.
+In 2021, the Company entered into a new lease and exercised an extension option on a lease resulting in an aggregate non-cash increase of \$1,589 to the related operating lease liabilities and right of use assets.